EVHaste/haste-makes-waste/_posts/2024-02-22-reddit-offers-stock-ahead-of-IPO.markdown

 ## In Any Case...

-Recipients of Reddit's offer are discouraged from asking additional questions at this time, and are directed to "the FAQ" instead... but [the Reddit FAQ](https://www.reddit.com/r/help/wiki/faq/) was deprecated ten months ago.
-It subsequently directs users to their new [Help Center](https://support.reddithelp.com/hc/en-us/p/redditor_help_center)... which as of writing *also* does not contain any article or mention of the Directed Share Program.
+Recipients of Reddit's offer are discouraged from asking additional questions at this time, and are directed to the FAQ instead.
+(Update: [added a link to the DSP FAQ](https://redditforcommunity.com/directed-share-program); thanks for the assist!)

 All that is to say, that while they *really* do not want to be contacted for additional questions, I'm obviously going to do it anyway.
 There's not a snowball's chance in hell that they respond; but if they do, I will update this story.